ThariduNiroshan530/ThariduNiroshan530/README.md

 - **Risk Management:** Skilled in assessing and mitigating risks to ensure the confidentiality, integrity, and availability of sensitive information.
 - **Compliance:** Knowledgeable about industry standards and regulations such as GDPR, HIPAA, and PCI DSS.

+## Languages and Tools
+🛠️ Some of the languages and tools I'm proficient in include:
+- Python
+- Bash
+- Wireshark
+- Metasploit
+- Nmap
+- Snort
+- Burp Suite

 ## Projects

 - **[Project Name]:** Brief description of the project and your contributions.